Riksarkivet/ra-sokprototyper/grid-browser/README.md

 npm run dev
 ```

-Navigate to [localhost:8080](http://localhost:8080).
+Navigate to [localhost:8080?manifest=https://lbiiif.riksarkivet.se/collection/arkiv/AwBKLPUAqqUGtNLGHo3lq0](http://localhost:8080?manifest=https://lbiiif.riksarkivet.se/collection/arkiv/AwBKLPUAqqUGtNLGHo3lq0).
 You should see your app running.
 Edit a component file in `src`, save it, and reload the page to see your changes.

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

-If you're using [Visual Studio Code](https://code.visualstudio.com/) we recommend installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
-If you are using other editors you may need to install a plugin in order to get syntax highlighting and intellisense.

 ## Building and running in production mode